Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Experiment

 \subsubsection{KITTI Odometry}

-Following the previous works~\cite{zhou2023differentiable, bie2024image}, we use sequences 00-08 for training and sequences 09-10 for testing.
-However, since calibration approaches such as \cite{ma2021crlf, zhiwei2024lcec} evaluated their algorithm on KITTI sequences 00--08, we use sequence 02, which offers a larger amount of data and better scene diversity, for training, and reserve the remaining sequences for testing to enable fair comparison and assess generalization.
-The mis-registrated LiDAR projections for training are captured by virtual cameras generated from different perspective views within a range originate from the LiDAR center.
-Specifically, we apply a translational offset of +1 meter along the ground plane and a rotational perturbation of \(\pm10^\circ\) around the up-axis.
-The input image is resized such that its longer side is scaled to 840 pixels while maintaining the aspect ratio.
-The point cloud is taken from a single LiDAR frame and projected directly without accumulation.
-We subsample the data during both training and testing.
-In particular, one frame is selected every 4 frames for training, and every 5 frames for testing.
+Following~\cite{zhou2023differentiable, bie2024image}, we use sequences 00-08 for training and 09-10 for testing.
+To compare with calibration methods~\cite{ma2021crlf, zhiwei2024lcec}, we adopt sequence 02 for training and the rest for testing, ensuring both fairness and diversity.
+Mis-registration LiDAR projections are generated by applying +1 m translation on the ground plane and \(\pm10^\circ\) rotation around the up-axis.
+Images are resized to 840 pixels on the longer side, and single-frame LiDAR data is used without accumulation.
+We subsample by selecting one frame every 4 frames for training and every 5 frames for testing.